 Shougang’s history goes back to 1919, the year of its foundation as the Capital Iron and Steel Company (name: 首都钢铁集团).
 In 1958, during China’s rush towards heavy industrialisation, the factory was modernized to mass-produce steel.
+After the Cultural Revolution, it was modernized as Beijing Heavy-duty Mechanical Factory and kept modernizing its existing equipment throughout the years because of the spatial constraint of space in Beijing.
 After being the leading actor in steel production using blast furnace for several decades, in 2005, the authorities of the central state in China launched a plan of transfer to Tangshan in Hebei province.
 The factory slowed down its industrial activity until it finally completely stopped production at the end of 2010.
-Beijing Shougang is a witness of Chinese 20th century history and an ideal-type of the socialist factory world: it employed more than 100 000 workers and employees who actually lived in housing provided by their « work unit » (单位 danwei).
+Beijing Shougang is a witness of Chinese 20th century history and an ideal-type of the socialist factory world: it employed 110,000 workers and employees in 1978 and the number rose to 260,000 in the mid-1990’s 3.
+As an archetype of the danwei (单位 danwei) as a « total institution »4, Shougang’s internal politics were based on a unified management system, a logic of full mobilization of the staff toward the increase of production and strict discipline 5.
+Social control was efficient through a system of rewards and repression, holding together the community of workers.
+Many of the workers lived in housing provided by their factory.
 The factory also had a school system, a hospital, and many other facilities that made it a small society.
 Even after the factory closed, one can find a lot of work tools in industrial buildings but also many objects in more « normal » buildings that were just all left there.
 This way, one can get a very clear idea of how lively and noisy the place was, and of how the industry was working.
-Actually, the place is still very lively, with public buses going in and out, with former workers and their families living inside the factory walls… Yes, there is an ordinary village in Shougang, still inhabited today he he.
+Actually, the place is still very lively, with public buses going in and out, with former workers and their families living inside the factory walls…

 Shougang was actually my first urbex ever in an industrial wasteland and I felt so good in the outdoor environment during the nice Beijing autumn time that I have not explored that much inside the buildings yet.
 It is quite interesting how urbex websites giving advice to beginners explain that anyway, any factory will blow your mind away when you go for the first time but I can say for my part, starting with China’s largest steel plant was more than mind-blowing: the shock is just radical and global for the five senses.
 You either fall in love with the place, or you hate it, because for a first urbex experience, this is extremely intense, with several urbex all in one.
 Did I mention that not only you get to visit a factory, but also an old train track overgrown by wild grass?
 I love those!
 The place is immense, security patrols cannot watch everywhere so it is predisposed for exploration.
 Each trip to Shougang is an opportunity to discover new areas.
 A piece of advice though: be extremely careful and don’t go alone on this urbex, it is very dangerous as there are holes, dangerous equipment falling apart and unsteady buildings.
 Moreoever, the place is big so if an accident occurs, it is not clear whether anyone will notice.